newaetech/CW305-Arm-DesignStart/README.md

     In the "Output Clocks" tab, set the following:
      - clk_out1 requested frequency to 100 MHz
      - clocking feedback: Automatic Control On-Chip
-     - Enable Optional Inputs/Outputs: locked
+     - Enable Optional Inputs/Outputs: enable locked, disable reset

     Then click "OK", and "generate" (this can take a while).